fabianslack/chatify/README.md

-# chatapp
+# Chatify

-A basic Chatapp built with the Flutter Framework
+A basic chatting app built with Dart and the Flutter framework.

-## Getting Started

-Backend is a Firebase Database containing the chat contents
+The backend is provided by a Firebase database containing the chat contents and uploaded images.